Clayton Haight

 Mechanical Engineering Internship

-Neuralink is developing ultra-high bandwidth BCIs through the use of cranial implants.
 I took ownership on 8 different projects, mainly focused around the implant charger, and the charging coil inside the implant.
-Most of my projects involved machine design for manufacturing, as a lot of our processes are highly customized and niche.
-I also co-led a project to bring up manufacturing in a new location, with the capability to make units at 100X the current rate.
-In terms of product design, I led the development of a new internal charger for use in manufacturing and for charging animals, as well as preliminary design for the next N1 implant revision charging coil.
+Most of my projects involved designing machines and equipment for manufacturing.
+I co-led a project to bring up manufacturing in a new location, with the capability to make units at 100X the current rate.
+I also led the development of a new internal charger for use in manufacturing and for charging animal implants, as well as preliminary design for the next N1 implant revision charging coil.
 Overall, I gained a ton of experience for designing things for scale, designing manufacturing equipment, and even laying out the manufacturing line itself.

 Robotics Engineering Internship